 Signs Your Home Isn't Ready For Winter

 When the temperatures start to drop and the icy cold winds of winter appear, it is important to have your home prepared to stop major problems from occurring.
-By taking care of your home as early as possible, you can feel confident that you are ready for the cold weather to come on in.
+By taking care of your home as early as possible, you can feel confident that you are ready for the cold weather to arrive and take up residence.
 Safety and prevention are the keys to a good winter, so we’ve compiled a few things you can look out for in order to do so.

 Watch Out for Exposed Pipes